-There is strong evidence linking global climate change to human activities, especially greenhouse gas emissions associated with burning fossil fuels (IPCC 2007).
-Some of the activities associated with wetland and goose management would result in fossil fuel consumption.
-For example, vehicle trips by park staff and volunteers to implement wetland and goose management techniques would consume fossil fuels.
-However, these trips would result in a negligible increase in park wide emissions.
-Therefore, the contribution of wetland and goose management actions to climate change though greenhouse gas emissions was dismissed from further analysis.
-Any anticipated changes in the physical environment from climate change are discussed in chapter 3.
+This project does not involve major transportation planning or road construction, energy development, major facilities construction, or major visitor services planning that would emit greenhouse gases into the atmosphere and contribute to the changing climate.
+However, some of the activities associated with wetland and resident Canada goose management would result in fossil fuel consumption.
+For example, vehicle trips by park staff and volunteers to implement wetland and resident Canada goose management techniques would consume fossil fuels.
+However, these trips would result in a negligible increase in parkwide emissions.
+Therefore, the contribution of wetland and resident Canada management actions to climate change through greenhouse gas emissions was dismissed from further analysis.
+In addition, the effects of climate change on park resources over the 15-year period of this plan/EIS are likely to be negligible.
+Issues associated with climate change's impact on the some physical/natural resources (hydrology, wetlands, resident Canada geese) are addressed in applicable sections of chapters 3 and 4.